Howard the Duck. Illustration by Brian Bolland.

 Gerber's last project to be published by Marvel was The Infernal Man-Thing, done in collaboration with artist Kevin Nowlan.
 It was released as a three-issue limited series and trade paperback collection in 2012.

 The Howard the Duck character is presently enjoying a small revival.
 The character made a well-received cameo appearance in the 2014 live-action Marvel Studios film Guardians of the Galaxy.
 Steve Gerber and Val Mayerik were credited as the character's creators in the end titles.
+The circumstances surrounding the restoration of Mayerik's co-creator credit, which he had apparently been stripped of in Gerber's 1982 lawsuit settlement, are unknown.
 In 2015, Marvel launched a new Howard the Duck comic book series.
 It is scripted by Chip Zdarsky and features art by Joe Quinones.

 In Sean Howe's 2012 history Marvel Comics: The Untold Story, comics scriptwriter Mary Skrenes offered this remembrance of Gerber: